amineraf/notebook-server/README.md

 - example `{"code": "%python print 1+1 ", "sessionId": "96385214524588888"}`

-- The Pyaload should be as follow  via curl:
- $ `curl -X POST http://localhost:8080/execute -d '{"code": "%python print 1+1 ", "sessionId": "96385214524588888"}'`
-- The code to be interpreted, it must have the format:%language code knowing that  language is the supported languages.
+- The code to be interpreted must have the format:%language code knowing that language should be a supported language.

-- If the code is null or it didn't the above format or include not supported language the error message will be displayed
+- If the code is null or didn't respect the above format or include not supported language the error message will be displayed

-- If the request excedd the time out parameter an error message will ocurr.
-The paramater of the time out is `pring.mvc.async.request-timeout` under notebook-server-webapp>>application.properties
+- If the request exceeds the time out parameter an error message will ocurr.
+The paramater of the timeout is `pring.mvc.async.request-timeout` under notebook-server-webapp>>application.properties

+### 3- Adding new Language
+- Use the template package to add new language : notebook-server-new-lang-templ

+- Add this language to the Enum LanguageEnum  (see example commented)

+- Add the interpretor language in the local pom file of the module

+- Add the new module in the general pom.xml